-178(1) When a report in terms of rule 175 is considered, the speaker or mayor, as the case may be, must-
+178(1) When a report in terms of rule 175 is considered, the speaker or the executive mayor, as the case may be, mustput the matters contained in that report not disposed of by the committee or the executive mayor, as the case may (a) be, in terms of its delegated or statuary powers, one after the other; and thereafter put the matters disposed of by the committee or executive mayor, as the case may be, in terms of its (b) delegated or statuary powers, one after the other.

-- (a) put the matters contained in that report not disposed of by the committee or the executive mayor, as the case may be, in terms of its delegated or statuary powers, one after the other; and - (b) thereafter put the matters disposed of by the committee or executive mayor, as the case may be, in terms of its delegated or statuary powers, one after the other. - (2) The speaker or mayor, as the case may be, may alter the sequence of the matters dealt with in a committee report at his or her own discretion. - (3) The section of a report referred to in sub-rule (1)(b) is considered in terms of rule 188. - (4) The report and recommendation of a committee or the executive mayor, as the case may be, on a matter is deemed proposed and seconded. - (5) When a recommendation referred to in sub-rule (4) is adopted, it becomes a council resolution. - (6) During the consideration of a matter in terms of sub-rule (4)- - (a) the mayor or chairperson of the committee or a member of the committee designated by him or her or the executive mayor, as the case may be, may speak for 10 minutes on any matter contained in such report despite any other provisions to the contrary herein contained; and - (b) a councillor may demand that his or her opposition to a recommendation and resolution be recorded in the minutes. - (7) The chairperson of the committee concerned or the executive mayor, as the case may be, may at any time during the debate on a matter- - (a) request that the matter be withdrawn and referred back to the committee or the executive mayor, as the case may be, for further consideration; or - (b) amend a recommendation contained in such report with the permission of the other members of the committee present in the case of the executive committee or a section 79-committee in a municipality that has a plenary executive system. - (8) Permission in terms of sub-rule (8) must be granted or denied without discussion. - (9) A matter that is withdrawn in terms of sub-rule (8)(a) lapse without further discussion. - (10) The chairperson of the committee or the executive mayor, as the case may be, may conclude the debate on the matter, provided that the chairperson of a committee may designate another councillor who is a member of the committee to conclude such debate.
+Commented [MS14]: This is in line with section 79(A) of the MSA as amended We further advise that we expand on the functioning of the MPAC in line with the rule 125 hereof

+Commented [MS15]: Renumbering only

+The speaker or mayor, as the case may be, may alter the sequence of the matters dealt with in a committee report at his or (2)her own discretion.

+(3) The section of a report referred to in sub-rule (1)(b) is considered in terms of rule 188.

+The report and recommendation of a committee or the executive mayor, as the case may be, on a matter is deemed proposed (4) and seconded.

+(5)When a recommendation referred to in sub-rule (4) is adopted, it becomes a council resolution.

+During the consideration of a matter in terms of sub-rule (4)-(6)

+the mavor or chairperson of the committee or a member of the committee designated by him or her or the executive mayor, as the case may be, may speak for 10 minutes on any matter contained in such report despite any other provisions to the contrary herein contained; and amend a recommendation contained in such report with the permission of the other members of the committee present in the (b) case of the executive committee.

+(b) a councillor may demand that his or her opposition to a recommendation and resolution be recorded in the minutes.

+(7) The chairperson of the committee concerned or the executive mayor, as the case may be, may at any time during the debate on a matter-(a) request that the matter be withdrawn and referred back to the committee or the executive mayor, as the case may be, for further consideration: or

+(8) Permission in terms of sub-rule (8) must be granted or denied without discussion.

+(9) A matter that is withdrawn in terms of sub-rule (8)(a) lapse without further discussion.

+(10) The chairperson of the committee or the executive mayor, as the case may be, may conclude the debate on the matter, provided that the chairperson of a committee may designate another councillor who is a member of the committee to conclude such dehate